 Ideal Cherry Shrimp Tank Temperature : about 79 degrees F

 Cherry shrimp are capable of living in water with a pH between 6.3-8.

 Ideal Cherry Shrimp Tank pH : about 6.8

-Cherry shrimp prefer slightly acidic water, which can be created by using a substrate live Fluval Stratum or ADA Aquasoil.
+Cherry shrimp prefer slightly acidic water, which can be achieved by using a substrate like Fluval Stratum or ADA Aquasoil.

 Drift wood, like Malaysian driftwood, will also lower the pH over time as these woods release tannins into the water.